arran-nz/QCard/README.md

 ## Issues

-If your device gets hit by a stray cosmic ray and the application breaks.. please create an Issue here on Github.
+If your device gets hit by a stray cosmic ray and the application breaks.. please create an [Issue](https://codeberg.org/arran/qcard/issues).